PotHix/pothix.github.com/content/post/stats-nov-2017.md

 month.
 I'm writing this post from the winter of [York](https://goo.gl/maps/zx1s3AeFo982), it's -1 Celsius but feels like -7.
-I worked a lot this month but it enabled me to keep my schedule in a good pace for the travel so I think it worth it.
+I worked a lot this month but it enabled me to keep my work on schedule for the travel so I think it worth it.

-I did not receive any money yet but everything is going in a good pace now and I hope to have a nice December with everything set up. :)
+I did not receive any money yet but everything is moving forward now and I hope to have a nice December with everything set up. :)